Luos-io/Documentation/src/pages/low/modules/streaming.md

 ```

 ### Streaming transmission
-This is used to measure the motor move.<br/>
+This is used to measure the motor movements.<br/>
-To go the other way and send a sampled signal such as a position measurement you have to use your streaming channel in reception.
+To go the other way and send a sampled signal such as a position measurement, you have to use your streaming channel in reception.
-First you have to put values into your streaming channel at 200Hz :
+First you have to put values into your streaming channel at 200Hz:
 ```C
 void 200hz_callback(void) {
     set_sample(&trajectory, &motor.angular_position);
 }
 ```
-This way samples are buffered into your ring buffer, and you can send those real time informations as you want.
+This way, samples are buffered into your ring buffer, and you can send this real-time information as you want.
 For example only when someone ask you to:
  ```C
 void rx_mot_cb(module_t *module, msg_t *msg) {
     msg_t pub_msg;